tguerin/jolt_physics_ffi/IMPLEMENTATION_PLAN.md

 1. **In the Same GitHub Repository** (as Release Assets):
    - Prebuilt libraries are stored in **the same repository** as the FFI plugin
    - GitHub Actions workflow automatically builds and uploads to releases
-   - Create GitHub Release (e.g., `v1.0.0`) - workflow does this automatically on tag push
+   - Each JoltPhysics version gets its own release tag: `jolt-<version>` (e.g., `jolt-v5.5.0`)
+   - Trigger workflow manually and specify JoltPhysics version to build
    - Library files are uploaded as release assets with this naming:
      - `libjolt_android_arm64-v8a.a`
      - `libjolt_android_armeabi-v7a.a`